raspberrypi/documentation/configuration/boot_folder.md

 ### bootcode.bin

 The bootloader.
-Loaded by the SoC on boot, does some very basic setup, and subsequently loads one of the `start*.elf` files.
+Loaded by the SoC on boot, does some very basic setup, and subsequently loads one of the `start*.elf` files. `bootcode.bin` is not used on the Raspberry Pi 4, as its has been replaced by boot code in the [onboard EEPROM](../hardware/raspberrypi/booteeprom.md).

 ### start.elf, start_x.elf, start_db.elf, start_cd.elf, start4.elf, start4x.elf